Aashuthosh1110/AeAeDih/README.md

 ## Directory structure

-- `alg/` contains implementations of algorithms chosen
+- `<Algorithm-Name>` contains implementations of algorithms chosen and the relevant scripts for their evaluation (note the Pascal/Kebab case)
-- `eval/` contains scripts required for empirical evaluation of these algorithms
+- `main_report/` contains the final report and all relevant images.

-- `assets/` contains any other auxiliary files required
+## Code running

-- `proposal/` and `report/` are self-explanatory and contain no code
+If you want to run code (first of all, why?) check the algorithm-wise READMEs in their respective folders.